-The members of the Faculty Senate Cabinet are the officers of the Faculty Senate and one senator from each college and the University Libraries.
+The members of the Faculty Senate Cabinet are the officers of the Faculty Senate, one senator from each college and the University Libraries, the chair of the Policy and Procedure

+Committee, and the elected chairs of the Commissions assigned to the Faculty Senate.
 An officer may serve as their college's representative on the cabinet, provided they are elected in that capacity by senators from their college.
-Given the variability of faculty experience in shared governance, the president of the Faculty Senate may also appoint up to two non-voting advisors to the cabinet.
+Given the variability of faculty experience in shared governance, the president of the Faculty Senate may also appoint three advisory members to the cabinet.

-The functions of the cabinet are to serve as the executive body of the Faculty Senate, to which it is responsible and to which it reports regularly on the disposition of matters submitted to it; to act on behalf of the Faculty Senate between Senate meetings; and to discharge duties in accordance with this constitution and its accompanying bylaws.
+The functions of the cabinet are to serve as the executive body of the Faculty Senate, to which it is responsible and to which it reports regularly on the disposition of matters submitted to it; to administer the business of the Faculty Senate between Senate meetings; and to discharge duties in accordance with this constitution and its accompanying bylaws.